 - Cardiovascular conditions – including myocardial infarction, chronic heart failure and peripheral artery disease, etc.

-- Kidney conditions – including but not limited to chronic kidney disease stages 1-5.
+- Kidney conditions – including chronic kidney disease

-- Mental health – including but not limited to anxiety, depression, schizophrenia, PTSD.
+- Mental health – including anxiety, depression, schizophrenia, post traumatic stress disorder (PTSD).

 - Metabolic conditions – such as obesity and diabetes.

-- Musculoskeletal – including but not limited to arthritis, musculoskeletal pain/injuries, and ongoing support from surgery such as total hip replacement or ACL.
+- Musculoskeletal – including arthritis, musculoskeletal pain/injuries, and ongoing support from surgery such as total hip replacement or ACL.

-- Neurological/neuromuscular conditions – including but not limited to stroke, spinal cord injury, Parkinson’s disease, cerebral palsy, multiple sclerosis, dementia, acquired brain injury.
+- Neurological/neuromuscular conditions – including stroke, spinal cord injury, Parkinson’s disease, cerebral palsy, multiple sclerosis, dementia, acquired brain injury.

-- Respiratory/pulmonary – including but not limited to asthma, COPD, and cystic fibrosis.
+- Respiratory/pulmonary – including asthma, Chronic obstructive pulmonary disease (COPD), and cystic fibrosis.